seosgithub/flok-apple/Example/Pods/Socket.IO-Client-Swift/README.md

 Manually (iOS 7+)
 -----------------
-1. Copy the SocketIOClientSwift folder into your Xcode project.
+1. Copy the Source folder into your Xcode project.
 (Make sure you add the files to your target(s))
 2. If you plan on using this from Objective-C, read [this](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) on exposing Swift code to Objective-C.

 Carthage
 -----------------
 Add this line to your `Cartfile`:
 ```
-github "socketio/socket.io-client-swift" ~> 4.1.1 # Or latest version
+github "socketio/socket.io-client-swift" ~> 4.1.4 # Or latest version
 ```

 Run `carthage update --platform ios,macosx`.